0

 In addition to the influx of patients, she said, the hospital experienced an unprecedented reduction in staff (approximately 50%) either from retirements or resignations post-pandemic.
 This directly impacted the efficiency of moving patients through the ED in a timely manner.
 McLaren Northern Michigan completed root cause analyses to begin pinpointing areas of opportunity for improvement.
 After completing a review of current literature, Moriarty-Smith said hospital leadership identified multiple strategies to address their challenges.

 One of the first adjustments made was implementation of a fast-track triage process with ED physicians and advanced practice providers working in the triage area.
 The fast-track triage process was triggered when all registered nurses (RNs) were in full assignment, a triage RN or other support staff were able to start protocol orders, and an ED provider was available to work in triage.
-The figure below shows the Median ED throughput for patients from arriving to the ED to discharge before and after the fast-track process was implemented.
+Figure 1 below shows the Median ED throughput for patients from arriving to the ED to discharge before and after the fast-track process was implemented.

 Prior to the implementation of this new triage process, McLaren Northern Michigan struggled to complete timely blood draws.
 Due to diminished staffing the hospital was pulling nurses from the ED or from the floor to help do lab draws in the ED.
 This slowed the triage process and affected other areas within the hospital.
 In response, they developed a strategy to reduce the load on nurses by cross training patient care techs (PCTs) to do lab draws, offering a more senior position with increased pay to improve efficiency and processing.